Cut sheet ready

 Technical Details:

-Formula Core:
+Rule Core:

-Practice focus Path families Main demand
+Practice focus Path types Main cutting demand

-Level and Setup Rules:
+Level Rules:

-Scissor skills levels and guide width defaults
+Scissor skills levels and default guide widths

 Skill level Default guide Difficulty signal Setup emphasis

 Starter, wide guides 14 px Wide, short, low-turn paths.
-Use cardstock or narrow strips so the helper hand can stabilize paper.
+Use cardstock or narrow strips so the helper hand can stabilize the paper.

 Pre-K control 10 px Moderate guide width with early turns.
 Coach small snips, thumbs-up paper position, and stopping before tight turns.